ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 # Key Encryption

-HPKE based recipients can be added alongside existing `ECDH-ES+A128KW` or `RSA-OAEP-384` recipients or because HPKE is only used to encrypt the content encryption key.
+HPKE based recipients can be added alongside existing `ECDH-ES+A128KW` or `RSA-OAEP-384` recipients because HPKE is only used to encrypt the content encryption key, and because the protected header used in content encryption is passed to HPKE as Additional Authenticated Data.

 In HPKE JWE Key Encryption: